numenta/NAB/README.md

 The Numenta Anomaly Benchmark [![Build Status](https://travis-ci.org/numenta/NAB.svg?branch=master)](https://travis-ci.org/numenta/NAB)
 -----------------------------

 Welcome.
-This repository contains the data and scripts necessary to replicate the results in the forthcoming Numenta Anomaly Benchmark (NAB) paper.
-Also provided are the tools to run NAB scoring on your own anomaly detection algorithms.
+This repository contains the data and scripts necessary to replicate the results in the forthcoming Numenta Anomaly Benchmark (NAB) conference publication.
+Also provided are the tools to run NAB scoring on your own anomaly detection algorithms; see the [NAB entry points info](https://github.com/numenta/NAB/wiki#nab-entry-points).
 Competitive results tied to open source code will be posted in the wiki on the [Scoreboard](https://github.com/numenta/NAB/wiki#nab-scoreboard).
 Let us know about your work by submitting a pull request.

 This readme is a brief overview and contains details for setting up NAB. **Please refer to the [NAB Whitepaper](https://github.com/numenta/NAB/wiki#nab-whitepaper) in the wiki for more details about NAB scoring, data, motivation, etc.**